How to Love your Way to Innovation, Creativity, and Connection

 - Generosity/Open-Heartedness: a commitment to being collaborative, accountable, hard on issues and soft on people;

 - Vulnerability: as Brene Brown defines it, “daring to show up and let yourself be seen—instead of sitting on the side lines and judging;”

 - Curiosity: contemplating what people think, feel, why they do what they do, why you do what you do, how you can, together, support mission .

 - People were scared to talk about love.

 - My colleagues were more animated and more curious at this panel than I’d seen them be at any other panel in six years.

 - During the course of this conversation, we didn’t reference theory or practice but talked about love as a craft that could transform organizational culture and support innovative collaboration.

 So, heart intelligence—the techne characterized by compassion, warm-heartedness, generosity, vulnerability, collaboration and curiosity—is a rich and nourishing place to explore.

 Case Study: Justin Bieber

 My kids love Justin Bieber.
 I do too.
-In fact, I pawned my wedding rings to purchase tickets to his 2012 concert (this is, I’m afraid, a different post).
+In fact, I pawned my wedding rings to purchase tickets to his 2012 concert.
 So, I’ve been following him very closely in the news this past year.

 I understand that people have their own ideas about JB.
-But, if you can suspend your ideas for a moment, I want you to imagine you’ve been hired by his team to work on content strategy (brand advocacy, customer loyalty, etc..).
-Consider how and why you would tell his story.
+But, suspend your judgment for a moment, and imagine you’ve been hired by his team to work on communications strategy (brand advocacy, customer loyalty, etc..).
+How and why you would tell his story.
 How would you utilize heart intelligence to develop questions and find solutions that you might not otherwise access?

 You might ask: why do people hate him?
 Why do they love him?
 What is happening to him?
 What will happen to him?
 And what does that tell us about our culture?